tp254/student/_posts/Blogs/2024-10-03-Girls_in_CS_Blog.md

 Most panelists wrote about impact, curiosity, or community.
 Not just "here's all the code I wrote."

 **PBL is really valuable**
 Project-based learning teaches you how things actually work in the real world.
+Important to also build what lessons you learnt and what you want to carry forward.

 ## Q&A Highlights

 ### Why CS?
 - Neha: wanted law school, changed mind after reflecting
-- Aadit: liked building Legos as a kid
+- Aadit: liked building Legos as a kid, translated to FTC/robotics and continued passion.
 - Michael: film background, found similar creative satisfaction in CS
 - Tanisha: liked Del Norte's curriculum